syncfusion-content/ej2-charts-docs/ej2-javascript/stock-chart/tool-tip.md

 ## Position the tooltip

-By using the [`position`](../api/stock-chart/stockTooltipSettings/#position) property, you can fix the tooltip in one position or have it move along with the mouse.
 By default, the tooltip is positioned at the left of the stock chart.
+You can move the tooltip along with the mouse by setting **Nearest** to [`position`](../api/stock-chart/stockTooltipSettings/#position) property.

 {% if page.publishingplatform == "typescript" %}